 my lute.

-Five hundred years later, Sima Guang’s Guarden of Solitary Enjoyment celebrates the garden as a place to escape ‘the dust and grime of the city’, his metaphor for the restlessness and morally crumpling effects of immersion in a social world of busy demands.
+Five hundred years later, Sima Guang’s Garden of Solitary Enjoyment celebrated the garden as a place to escape ‘the dust and grime of the city’, his metaphor for the restlessness and morally crumpling effects of immersion in a social world of busy demands.
 Other Chinese writings of this long period – from the C4th ‘Preface to the Poems Composed at the Orchid Pavilion’ to Chen Fuyao’s Flower Mirror – emphasise the conduciveness of a garden to decorous social conduct, edifying conversation, and a conviviality and harmony depressingly absent outside the garden walls.
 Indeed, such tensions between the corrupting realities of the world and the edifying possibilities of life in a literati garden became a common theme of literature of the period.
-Táo Yuānmíng (365-427)’s famous fable, The Peach Blossom Spring, describes a small isolated utopian community into which an jaded outsider stumbles and eventually gains a sense of going ‘back to nature’ and ‘waking up’ to the ‘meaning of life’.
+Táo Yuānmíng (365-427)’s famous fable, The Peach Blossom Spring, describes a small isolated utopian community into which a jaded outsider stumbles.
+He eventually gains a sense of going ‘back to nature’ and ‘waking up’ to the ‘meaning of life’.
 Táo is credited with inventing the ‘poetry of the fields and gardens’, a bucolic style exemplified in a three-poem series, ‘Substance, Shadow, Spirit’, which describe the conflicts between worldly ambition and the simple pleasures of fellowship, music, and natural places.
 In Chinese literary history, Táo’s poem, Home Again! ‘established forever the ideal of the home and garden as a personal retreat, haven, paradise, and world apart’.

 Here we see changing Confucian attitudes towards gardens as edifying spaces.
 Kǒngzı is indifferent to engagements with natural places and creatures since the edifying sources and practices for him were all drawn from the human world of ritual and tradition.
-As later Confucians judged moral and cultural conditions to be worsening, however, they did start to see certain gardens as potentially edifying spaces.
+As later Confucians judged moral and cultural conditions to be worsening, however, they started to see certain gardens as edifying spaces.
 Abandoning civic and political life, they withdrew into their literati gardens, remaining discreetly within the human world in an environment where they could devote themselves to the cultured arts.

 The edificationism of Kǒngzı was relocated from the corrupted social world to the modest humanised space of a literati garden.
 Indeed, those gardens did see a lot of painting and poetry and musical performance.
 Shen Fu said of his garden of Cāng Làng Tíng, the Blue Waves Pavilion, that he his wife spent their days ‘doing nothing but reading, discussing the classics, enjoying the moonlight or idly admiring the flowers … no life could be happier than this’.
 Here we see Confucian edificationism proceeding well enough in a sanctuary garden.
 But this is not quite good enough to secure more ambitious claims about gardening, artistic endeavours, and the good life.
-What is missing is an emphasis on gardening itself, construed as a set of arts in their own right, and a sense that the setting of a garden is integral to music and other arts.
-What we need, then, is a conception of the good life which clearly connects gardening and the arts together.
+What is missing is an emphasis on gardening itself, construed as a set of arts in their own right, and any sense that the setting of a garden is integral to music and other arts.
+What we need, then, is a conception of the good life which clearly connects together gardening, the arts, and the good life.

 Daoists in the garden